tani-yu/dogleash/README.md

 ```

 You can skip this step if you already use [dogshell](https://docs.datadoghq.com/developers/faq/dogshell-quickly-use-datadog-s-api-from-terminal-shell/) and have `~/.dogrc` file.

 You can also use environment variables `DATADOG_API_KEY` and `DATADOG_APP_KEY`.
+In this case, the credential read from `.dogrc` file will be overwritten by the environment variables.

 ## USAGE